-AP Evomination AP RCCD Associate Degree RCCD Unit RCCD GE CSU GE CSU Semester Units IGETC UC Semester Units Examination Score Subject Credit Credit Earned Loward Transfer Earneu 10waru Transfer Spanish Language -Exam was offered until 2014 3,4,5 Spanish 1 and 2 5+5 Humanities 6 semester units toward Area C2 9 3 semester units toward Area 3B and 6A 5.3 Spanish Language and Culture 3,4,5 Spanish 1 and 2 5+5 Humanities 3 semester units toward Area C2 9 3 semester units toward Area 3B and 6A 5.3 Spanish Literature -Exam was offered until 2013 3,4,5 Spanish Elective (Elective units may be used towards AOEs in Communication, Media, and Languages and Humanities, Philosophy, and Arts.
-They may be also be applied to list A of the ADT in Spanish.) co.
-Humanities 6 semester units toward Area C2 9 3 semester units toward Area 3B and 6A 5.3 Spanish Literature and Culture 3,4,5 Spanish Elective (Elective units may be used towards AOEs in Communication, Media, and Languages and Humanities, Philosophy, and Arts.
-They may be also be applied to list A of the ADT in Spanish.) n Humanities 3 semester units toward Area C2 9 3 semester units toward Area 3B and 6A 5.3 Statistics 3,4,5 Math 12 4 Language and Rationality 3 semester units toward Area B4 3 3 semester units toward Area 2A 2.7 Studio Art: 2D Design 3,4,5 Art 22 (It is recommended that students meet with an Art faculty member to review portfolio.)
-3 Humanities N/A 3 N/A 5.3 (Maximum credit 5.3 semester units for Studio Art 2D, 3D, and Drawing exams.)
-Studio Art: 3D Design 3,4,5 Art 24 (It is recommended that students meet with an Art faculty member to review portfolio.)
-S Humanities N/A 3 N/A 5.3 semester units for Studio Art 2D, 3D, and Drawing exams.)
+7 7 1100 7 0 011 AP Examination AP Score RCCD Associate Degree Subject Credit RCCD Unit Credit RCCD GE CSU GE CSU Semester Units Earned Toward Transfer IGETC UC Semester Units Earned Toward Transfer Spanish Language -Exam was offered until 2014 3,4,5 Spanish 1 and 2 5+5 Humanities 6 semester units toward Area C2 9 3 semester units toward Area 3B and 6A 5.3 Spanish Language and Culture 3,4,5 Spanish 1 and 2 5+5 Humanities 3 semester units toward Area C2 9 3 semester units toward Area 3B and 6A 5.3 Spanish Literature -Exam was offered until 2013 3,4,5 Spanish Elective (Elective units may be used towards AOEs in Communication, Media, and Languages and Humanities, Philosophy, and Arts.
+They may be also be applied to list A of the ADT in Spanish.) c Humanities 6 semester units toward Area C2 9 3 semester units toward Area 3B and 6A 5.3 Spanish Literature and Culture 3,4,5 Spanish Elective (Elective units may be used towards AOEs in Communication, Media, and Languages and Humanities, Philosophy, and Arts.
+They may be also be applied to list A of the ADT in Spanish.) c Humanities 3 semester units toward Area C2 9 3 semester units toward Area 3B and 6A 5.3 Statistics 3,4,5 Math 12 4 Language and Rationality 3 semester units toward Area B4 3 3 semester units toward Area 2A 2.6 Studio Art: 2D Design 3,4,5 Art 22 (It is recommended that students meet with an Art faculty member to review portfolio.)
+8 Humanities N/A 3 N/A 5.3 (Maximum credit 5.3 semester units for Studio Art 2D, 3D, and Drawing exams.)
+Studio Art: 3D Design 3,4,5 Art 24 (It is recommended that students meet with an Art faculty member to review portfolio.) c Humanities N/A 3 N/A 5.3 (Maximum credit 5.3 semester units for Studio Art 2D, 3D, and Drawing exams.)